Stokely Carmichael: 1961: Freedom Rides

-In his first year at Howard, in 1961, Carmichael participated in the Freedom Rides that the Congress of Racial Equality (CORE) organized to desegregate the interstate buses and bus station restaurants along U.S. Route 40 between Baltimore and Washington, D.C., as they came under federal rather than state law.
+In his first year at Howard University, in 1961, Carmichael participated in the Freedom Rides that the Congress of Racial Equality (CORE) organized to desegregate the interstate buses and bus station restaurants along U.S. Route 40 between Baltimore and Washington, D.C., as they came under federal rather than state law.
 They had been segregated by custom.
-He was frequently arrested, and spent time in jail.
+He was frequently arrested and spent time in jail.
 He was arrested so many times for his activism that he lost count, sometimes estimating 29 or 32.
 In 1998, he told the Washington Post that he thought the total was fewer than 36.

 Along with eight other riders, on June 4, 1961, Carmichael traveled by train from New Orleans, Louisiana, to Jackson, Mississippi, to integrate the formerly "white" section on the train.
 Before getting on the train in New Orleans, they encountered white protesters blocking the way.
 Carmichael said, "They were shouting.
 Throwing cans and lit cigarettes at us.
 Spitting on us."
 Eventually, the group was able to board the train.
 When the group arrived in Jackson, Carmichael and the eight other riders entered a "white" cafeteria.
 They were charged with disturbing the peace, arrested, and taken to jail.

 Eventually, Carmichael was transferred to the infamous Parchman Penitentiary in Sunflower County, Mississippi, along with other Freedom Riders.
 He gained notoriety as a witty and hard-nosed leader among the prisoners.

 He served 49 days with other activists at Parchman.
 At 19, Carmichael was the youngest detainee in the summer of 1961.
 He spent 53 days at Parchman in a six-by-nine cell.
 He and his colleagues were allowed to shower only twice a week, were not allowed books or any other personal effects, and were at times placed in maximum security to isolate them.